 Despite being able to rank for these terms and bringing in a ton of traffic, the big brands can be outranked for another type of search term.

 These keywords are called long tail keywords.

-They usually get less searches per month and have lower traffic potential, but they may actually be more profitable for you to rank for than head keywords.
+They usually get fewer searches per month and have lower traffic potential, but they may actually be more profitable for you to rank for than head keywords.

 Because your line of products or services probably fits a narrower, more niche audience.